A place to roost - Tree Martins in the city

 Tree Martins are native swallow-like birds found across South Australia.

 Around dusk, between January and May, many of this endangered species descend into Adelaide to roost in trees overnight.
+Once winter arrives, most of the birds move towards warmer climates as far as Papua New Guinea and Indonesia.

 The City of Adelaide is creating a liveable, green city with a strong focus on planting trees.
 These include Callery pear and Chinese elm trees found across the CBD.
 As many of these trees reach maturity, they are also providing habitat for wildlife, including Tree Martin colonies.
-Wildlife specialists believe the birds see city trees as safe havens with noise and light helping deter their predators.

 Working together

-Some of the actions being implemented include:
+Some of the actions implemented include:

 More information